-Table 2 provides information on the estimated values of TARP investment programs, as of the end of fiscal years 2015 and 2014.
+Table 2 provides information on the estimated values of TARP investment programs, as of the end of fiscal years 2016 and 2015.
 OFS housing programs under TARP are excluded from the chart because no repayments are expected.
-The Outstanding Balance column represents the amounts disbursed by OFS relating to the loans and equity investments that were outstanding as of September 30, 2015 and 2014.
-The Estimated Value of the Investment column represents the present value of net cash inflows that OFS estimates it will receive from the programs.
+The Outstanding Balance column represents the amounts disbursed by OFS relating to the loans and equity investments that were outstanding as of September 30, 2016 and 2015.
+The Estimated Value of Investment column represents the present value of net cash inflows that OFS estimates it will receive from the programs.
 These estimates include market risk assumptions.
 For equity investments, this amount represents fair value.
-The total difference of \$232 million (2015) and \$679 million (2014) between the two columns is considered the "subsidy cost allowance" under the Federal Credit Reform Act methods OFS follows for budget and accounting purposes.
+The total difference of \$140 million (2016) and \$232 million (2015) between the two columns is considered the "subsidy cost allowance" under the Federal Credit Reform Act methods OFS follows for budget and accounting purposes.